 Factors that Influence the Cost of Divorce Disputes

 The number and nature of disputes that arise during your divorce influence the cost.
 More disputes, or more complex disputes, will drive up the cost because your attorney will have to spend more time trying to resolve them.
-For example, divorces that involve the division of a business, farmland, or commercial property, or other similar tough-to-value assets can be especially complicated.
+For example, divorces that involve the division of a business, farmland, commercial property, or other similar tough-to-value assets can be especially complicated.

-Divorce Issues
+Common Divorce Issues

 Whether the parties are attempting to negotiate an agreement or are in the throes of litigation, they are trying to resolve the issues that come with separating.
 These issues can include:

-- Child custody and visitation
+• Child custody and visitation

-- Child support
+• Child support

-- Division of marital property and debt
+• Division of marital property and debt

-- Alimony or spousal support
+• Alimony or spousal support

-When parties agree on these issues early on, there is less documentation preparation and resolution, meaning the costs are lower.
+When the parties involved agree on these issues early on, there is less documentation preparation and resolution, meaning fewer paperwork fees and an overall lower cost.
 On the other hand, if the parties are in litigation, that means more paperwork, more resolution, and more costs.
+The 2020 Nolo survey revealed that an “uncontested divorce” costs an average of $4,100.

-The same Nolo survey found that divorce cases that proceed to trial on at least two issues (such as child custody and property settlement) will cost an average of $23,000.
-This figure largely consists of legal fees, although there are some additional costs that may be incurred.
 For example, if you’re arguing over child custody or visitation, a guardian ad litem may be appointed to determine what is in your child’s best interest.
 If you’re arguing over the value of a property or a business, you may have to hire an appraiser and have a report prepared.
 In many instances, you will be required to go through the mediation process before the trial judge will set your case for trial.
 Only if the mediation is unsuccessful will you proceed to court.

 Additional Costs of Divorce